-The Site has low potential for infiltration, with low permeability underlying bedrock (London Clay Formation).
-Based on the available borehole information and groundwater flood risk mapping, shallow groundwater is unlikely to be present beneath the Site.
+The Site has High potential for infiltration, with permeable underlying sand and gravel.
+Based on the available borehole information (subject to confirmation by site investigation) and groundwater flood risk mapping, a shallow groundwater table beneath the Site is unlikely.

 There are no known issues identified relating to Site contamination or the presence of a SPZ.